12 Easy Steps...

 Step #10

 Benefits of ownership.
 There are benefits of timeshare ownership.
 The first is that it is like a short-term condo where you don't have to worry about cleaning or upkeep, so you can focus all your time on vacation.
 A second feature is that you know in advance exactly what you are getting.
-This might be nice if you know that you want to spend one week every year playing golf or visting Disney.
+This might be nice if you know that you want to spend one week every year playing golf or visiting Disney.
 In fact, the fixed time each year ensures that you will take a one week timeout.
-Since I am not a beach person, I used it to get caught up on reading and doing some vegging out.
+Since I am not a beach person, I used it to get caught up on reading and veg out.
 But be careful buying a timeshare around some event.
 Events can move in time from year to year, but your timeshare does not adjust in most cases.

 Step #11